paurkedal/caqti-study/study/hello-ppx_rapper/README.md

 We have already seen what PPXs are, so we are good to go!

-Have a look at the `Exec` module.
-We converted queries from the [hello-caqti](hello-caqti-lwt) project, to a much shorter syntax.
+Have a look at the [Exec](lib/repo/exec.ml) module.
+We converted queries from the [hello-caqti-lwt](../hello-caqti-lwt) project, to a much shorter syntax.
 Although, we have to adjust the SQL slightly in order to satisfy ppx_rapper's requirements.

-Also take a look `Fake_users` module for other types of usage, and as always the tests.
+Also take a look [Fake_users](lib/repo/fake_users.ml) module for other types of usage, and as always the tests.

 **NOTE**